-The majority of marketers nowadays are fully aware of the benefits of using videos in their marketing campaign.
-In fact it is a safe bet that you know just how effective videos can be as well, and have heard many times over how they are unrivalled in terms of engagement and conversions.
+The majority of marketers nowadays are fully aware of the benefits of using videos in their marketing campaigns.
+In fact, it is a safe bet that you know just how effective videos can be as well and have heard many times over how they are unrivaled in terms of engagement and conversions.

 While all that is certainly true, carrying out an effective video marketing campaign is a lot easier said than done.
 At the end of the day while videos have a staggering amount of potential – you need to ensure that you maximize it.

 With that in mind, you should try implementing the following tips:

 Define the goal and message of each video

 Every video that you publish should have a single goal and a message that helps to achieve it.
 It is important that you define both the goal and the message and then focus on it in your video.

 As a rule, it would be best to never attempt to cover more than a single goal and message in a video.
 Not only will it dilute your message, but it will also distract the viewer and you may end up achieving none of the goals that you’re aiming for.

 Structure of a video marketing campaign

 Always remember that ‘video marketing’ doesn’t exist in a void and you can’t expect to just publish videos and see your engagement and conversion levels go through the roof.
 Instead, your video marketing should be part of an overarching campaign that will help incrementally achieve your goals.

 In some ways, this ties into the individual goals of each video – and you should use them in the structure of your marketing campaign.
 For example, you may use how-to videos to drive traffic to a website, then use a product demonstration to convert viewers and increase sales.